 Visible light is a form of electromagnetic (EM) radiation, as are radio waves, infrared radiation, ultraviolet radiation, X-rays and microwaves.
 Generally, visible light is defined as the wavelengths that are visible to most human eyes.

-EM radiation is transmitted in waves or particles at different wavelengths and frequencies.
+Visible light is a type of electromagnetic radiation, which is transmitted in waves or particles at different wavelengths and frequencies.
 This broad range of wavelengths is known as the electromagnetic spectrum.
 That spectrum is typically divided into seven regions in order of decreasing wavelength and increasing energy and frequency.
-The common designations are radio waves, microwaves, infrared (IR), visible light, ultraviolet (UV), X-rays and gamma-rays.
+These regions are:

 Visible light falls in the range of the EM spectrum between infrared (IR) and ultraviolet (UV).
 It has frequencies of about 4 × 1014 to 8 × 1014 cycles per second, or hertz (Hz) and wavelengths of about 740 nanometers (nm) or 2.9 × 10−5 inches, to 380 nm (1.5 × 10−5 inches).

 Perhaps the most important characteristic of visible light is color.
-Color is both an inherent property of light and an artifact of the human eye.
-Objects don't "have" color, according to Glenn Elert, author of the website The Physics Hypertextbook.
+Color is both an inherent property of light and an artifact of the cells in the human eye.
+Objects don't "have" color, according to The Physics Hypertextbook.
 Rather, they give off light that "appears" to be a color.
 In other words, Elert writes, color exists only in the mind of the beholder.

 Our eyes contain specialized cells, called cones, that act as receivers tuned to the wavelengths of this narrow band of the EM spectrum, according to NASA's Mission Science website.
-Light at the lower end of the visible spectrum, having a longer wavelength, about 740 nm, is seen as red; light in the middle of the spectrum is seen as green; and light at the upper end of the spectrum, with a wavelength of about 380 nm, is seen as violet.
+Humans see light at the lower end of the visible spectrum, having a longer wavelength, about 740 nm, as red; we perceive light in the middle of the spectrum as green; and see light at the upper end of the spectrum, with a wavelength of about 380 nm, as violet.
 All other colors that we perceive are mixtures of these colors.

-For instance, yellow contains both red and green; cyan is a mixture of green and blue, and magenta is blend of red and blue.
+For instance, yellow contains light from both the red and green regions of the visible light spectrum; cyan is a mixture of green and blue, and magenta is a blend of red and blue.
 White light contains all colors in combination.
 Black is a total absence of light.
-The first person to realize that white light was made up of the colors of the rainbow was Isaac Newton, who in 1666 passed sunlight through a narrow slit and then a prism to project the colored spectrum onto a wall, according to Michael Fowler, a physics professor at the University of Virginia.
+The first person to realize that white light was made up of the colors of the rainbow was Isaac Newton, who in 1666 passed sunlight through a narrow slit and then a prism to project the colored spectrum onto a wall, according to the website of Michael Fowler, a physics professor at the University of Virginia.

-As objects grow hotter, they radiate energy dominated by shorter wavelengths, which we perceive as changing colors, according to NASA.
+As objects grow hotter, they radiate energy dominated by shorter wavelengths, which we perceive as changing colors, according to NASA's Mission Science.
 For example, the flame of a blowtorch changes from reddish to blue as it is adjusted to burn hotter.
-This process of turning heat energy into light energy is called incandescence, according to the Institute for Dynamic Educational Advancement's website, WebExhibits.org.
+This process of turning heat energy into light energy is called incandescence, according to the Institute for Dynamic Educational Advancement (IDEA) website, WebExhibits.org.

 Incandescent light is produced when hot matter releases a portion of its thermal vibration energy as photons.
-At about 800 degrees Celsius (1,472 degrees Fahrenheit), the energy radiated by an object reaches the infrared.
+At about 1,472 degrees Fahrenheit (800 degrees Celsius), the energy radiated by an object reaches the infrared.
 As the temperature increases, the energy moves into the visible spectrum and the object appears to have a reddish glow.
 As the object gets hotter, the color changes to "white hot" and eventually to blue.

 Visible light astronomy